Putting in a ventilation system to your home can keep indoor air from turning stagnant and control humidity levels.

 - Too much dust despite periodic cleaning.
 You may need to put in a new air filter or add a filtration system from A1 Chesney Service Experts.

 - Humidity issues.
 Dryness can cause itchy eyes and worsen respiratory issues.
 Too much moisture can lead to mold or mildew growth.

 - Stale smell.
 Mold or mildew thrives when the humidity in your home is too high.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having trouble regulating temperature and humidity.

 - Nausea.
 This can be a reaction to the chemicals or pollutants in your home.
 It can also be a indication of high carbon monoxide levels.
-Check that you have a working carbon monoxide detector in your home.
+Make sure that you have a functional carbon monoxide detector in your home.